OmarHansali/Sign-Language/README.md

-Real-Time American Sign Language (ASL) Recognition with CNN This project demonstrates real-time American Sign Language (ASL) recognition using a Convolutional Neural Network (CNN).
+# Sign Language Recognition with CNN
+This project demonstrates real-time American Sign Language (ASL) recognition using a Convolutional Neural Network (CNN).
 The goal is to detect ASL hand signs and display the corresponding alphabet on the camera’s display.

 ## Features
 - Collecting Data:
     The `Collect_Data.py` script captures images of ASL hand signs using the webcam.

     Users can perform different ASL signs to create a diverse dataset.

 - Creating and Training the CNN: